 Formed in 2016, PARC is a collaboration of internationally recognized faculty, from six leading universities, with backgrounds in public health, city planning, behavioral science, and parks and recreation.
 Each team member is an expert in advancing research and policy in their diverse disciplines and is known for leadership in trans-disciplinary research and research translation.
-PARC is funded by a $3 million grant from the Robert Wood Johnson Foundation (RWJF) as part of a larger effort to build an inclusive Culture of Health across America to ensure that all children have opportunities to grow up at a healthy weight.
+PARC was first funded by a $3 million grant from the Robert Wood Johnson Foundation (RWJF) as part of a larger effort to build an inclusive Culture of Health across America to ensure that all children have opportunities to grow up at a healthy weight.
+PARC continues to receive RWJF funding to focus on dissemination efforts, with the goal of building evidence, growing the network of PARC dissemination partners and sustaining a movement.

 The UC San Diego team is examining summertime physical activity patterns in diverse, lower-income adolescent populations.